mjj6411770/nie_toolbox_shared/README.md

 ![SimCurve](https://user-images.githubusercontent.com/100134089/224991829-1b20b68b-26f0-4990-b84c-8269cdb2fa37.svg)

 ## Numerical filtering and interval merging
-To avoid matching of the templates with the background noise additional numerical filters given by the method below are used:
+To avoid template matching with background noise, additional numerical filters provided by the method below are used:
 ```matlab
 Sim = 0.9;
 StdCoeff = 0.35;
 HeightWidth = 0.35;
 Sig1 = Sig1.TemplatematchingFiltering(Sim,StdCoeff,HeightWidth,'Y','Y');
 ```
-The sim is the similarity filter; the StdCoeff and HeightWidth compare each matched spike with the template corresponding value times coefficients.
-Followed by two plot arguments; first one show the matched interval by two different templates, and the second shows the merged different matched interval by different colors:
+The sim is the similarity filter.
+StdCoeff and HeightWidth compare each matched spike with the corresponding value for the template multiplied by the set coefficients.
+Following two 'Y' or 'N' arguments allow one to choose whether to show the intervals matched by two different templates and the merged different matched intervals, respectively:
 ![MatchedTeminte](https://user-images.githubusercontent.com/100134089/224993990-5aa9a6f1-ed88-43d6-808c-d4ea28757ad9.svg)
 ![MatchedMerInte](https://user-images.githubusercontent.com/100134089/224994486-4957a062-d34b-45d3-92b2-a4b0d403ec5e.svg)